jonasfs/dev/README.md

 The general idea is that the customer defines their RiskTypes, by choosing an unique name (a string) and creating the fields, which are represented on the RiskType model by a reverse relationship (the RiskType being a ForeignKey of each field).

 The fields can be a TextField, NumberField, DateField or EnumField, all of which inherit common properties from a GenericField.
-Each of these classes can be extended with pertinent fields of their own.
-The EnumField, for example, has a `choices` field, which is an `ArrayField` of django's TextField (no to be confused with our own `TextField` models) that represent the possible choices.
+The EnumField has a special `choices` field, which is an `ArrayField` of django's TextField (no to be confused with our own `TextField` models) that represent the possible choices.
 Currently the other fields have no special properties because the project specification doesnt require it.
 The Entity Relationship Diagram below illustrates the model:
 ![ER Diagram](https://github.com/jonasfs/dev/raw/master/ERD.png "ER Diagram")

 Note that the reverse relationship on the RiskType model will actually have a queryset of GenericFields.
 The django extension `django-model-utils` helps us by providing a model manager that automatically selects the proper subclasses by merely appending methods like `._select_subclasses()` or `.get_subclass()` to our querysets.
 We use this to, among other things, determine which field serializer to use (check `serializers.py`)